MaxwellCaron/writeups/TryHackMe/PickleRick-Writeup.md

 ![robots](https://i.imgur.com/iZhpgcx.png)

-Inside, we see a *phrase* concatinated into a single word since it was in `robots.txt` I thought this might be a hidden directory, tring to access that page we get a `404` meaning it does not exist.
+Inside, we see a *phrase* concatenated into a single word since it was in `robots.txt` I thought this might be a hidden directory, trying to access that page we get a `404` meaning it does not exist.

 After a few minutes of thinking, if `rick` hid his password inside of the web page, he might be hiding his password as well, going off of this thought, I tried using the word that we found in `robots.txt` as `rick`'s password...